Ambulance Charges & Medical Records Request

 The mileage charge within the City limits of Boulder City is charged as 1 mile, no matter where in Boulder City you are transported from.
 Mileage to out-of-city hospitals is based on actual miles from the point of pick-up to the receiving hospital.

 Emergency ambulance service is based on the level of care required by the patient plus the mileage to the appropriate facility.
-For example, a Basic Life Support (BLS) call to Boulder City Hospital is $606.28 (approx.); whereas an Advanced Life Support-2 call with serious injuries requiring skilled Paramedic intervention and transport to the Trauma Center at UMC would be $1196.43 (approx.).
+For example, a Basic Life Support (BLS) call to Boulder City Hospital is $606.28 (approximately); whereas an Advanced Life Support-2 call with serious injuries requiring skilled Paramedic intervention and transport to the Trauma Center at UMC would be $1196.43 (approximately).

 Highest Level of Care